gmc-code/PC-microbit-micropython/docs/sound/audio_sounds.rst

     audio.play(Sound.GIGGLE)

-| The code below uses a for-loop to loop through each Sound in the ``sound_list`` and play each sound.
+| The code below uses a for-loop to loop through each sound in the ``sound_list`` and play each sound.

 .. code-block:: python